michaelefreese-tech/employee-availability-system/README.md

 ---

 ## 💡 Why I Built This
+Built from real operational experience managing high-volume shifts.

 It automates validation, formatting, and structure—reducing mistakes and improving efficiency in day-to-day store operations.
-Built from real operational experience managing high-volume shifts.

-This system was built to streamline the process by automating validation, formatting, and structure—reducing mistakes and improving efficiency in day-to-day store operations.

 ---

 ## ⚙️ Key Features